yuchentang/yuchentang.github.io/Machine lerning/definition_ML.md

 >
 > -- Arthur Samuel, 1959

 > A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.
 >
 > -- Tom Mitchell, 1997

+E.g. An email spam filter.

+- The task T: flag spam for new emails;
+- The experience E is the training data;
+- The performance measure P: needs to be defined.
+For example: the ratio of correctly classified emails (accuracy).